- Where to start to create the best eCommerce website homepages?

 If you want your online retail website to be successful, you can refer to these eCommerce homepage best practice.
 Are you ready?
 Let’s begin!

 As we said before, online shop design has an impact on how your customers behave and how they perceive your business.
 If you do not have a clear idea of the differences between a standard website and an eCommerce website, we want to clarify and explain them to you.
 An eCommerce website is a place where online shoppers conduct money transactions over the internet.
-The leaders of the eCommerce sphere include such platforms as Magento, Shopify and WooCommerce (an eCommerce plug-in for WordPress websites).
+Before you decide what to put on the homepage of the website, you need to choose the platform.
+The leaders of the eCommerce sphere include such platforms as Magento, Shopify, WooCommerce, and Shopware.

 Online shops work great with both B2B and B2C segments.
 With an eCommerce website you can: